joshcrypt/sendy-deploymentworkflow/README.md

 The description for the DevOps Tools and Services used to achieve Continuous Integration are explained within this section.
 The workflow follows the [figure](https://github.com/joshcrypt/sendy-deploymentworkflow/blob/master/DeploymentWorkflow.PNG) shown above in the previous section.

 ### Sendy Coders
 The developer/developers working on a feature or fix are responsible for developing, building and deploying code to a centralized repository.
 This repository is the Git repo and is explained in detail in the next section.
 Once a Sprint starts, developers and QA collaborate to ensure end to end tests on the feature or fix are without fault before deploying to production.
+To minimize bugs in the code qualitative analysis and regression and smoke tests need to be done while in the testing phase before pushing to the staging environemt.
+Once the testing phase is proven to be okay, the code should be tested in the staging environment and Non Functional tests done.
 Once the fix/feature is deemed deployable it is deployed to the Git repository.
 This is the trigger for initiating the next step of the automated continuous deployment.

 ###### The steps involved by coder/developers are shown below